ADR Northern Ireland

 ADR NI is funded directly by the Economic & Social Research Council (ESRC) with a dedicated portion of the total investment in ADR UK, currently until March 2026.
 To find out more about how ADR UK is funded, see About Us.
 Further details of the grants awarded to NISRA and Queen's University Belfast can be seen on UK Research & Innovation (UKRI)’s Gateway to Research platform.

-ADR Northern Ireland Projects
+ADR Northern Ireland projects

 -